Criminal Defense Lawyers

 Misdemeanor PC 422(a) Jail Sentence: When PC 422(a) is charged as a misdemeanor, and the defendant is not granted a probation sentence (see below), then the defendant may face up to one year in a county jail.

 Probation Sentence: A probation sentence is period of supervision, in lieu of a long jail sentence.
-A probation sentence, with or without some limited jail time (see below), is allowed in both misdemeanor and felony PC 422(a) cases.
-However, a probation sentence is not guaranteed.
+A probation sentence, with or without some limited jail time or work release, is allowed in both misdemeanor and felony PC 422(a) cases.
+However, a probation sentence is not guaranteed after a PC 422 conviction.

 PC 1170(h) Sentence: If the defendant is sentenced to prison on a felony criminal threats charge, as opposed to being granted probation, then he or she will serve his sentence in a state prison, as opposed to a local county jail, and no part of that prison sentence may be split or suspended (sometimes called joint suspension).

 CIMT: The crime of criminal threats is considered a crime involving moral turpitude.
-This means that if the defendant is convicted of criminal threats, either as a felony or as a misdemeanor, he or she may have problem with his or her immigration status (deportation or denial of entry into the United States),or professional licensing status (doctor, dentist, therapist, teacher, etc.).
+This means that if the defendant is convicted of criminal threats, either as a felony or as a misdemeanor, he or she may have problems with his or her immigration status (deportation or denial of entry into the United States), or professional licensing status (doctor, dentist, therapist, teacher, etc.).

-In addition to the punishment listed above, if convicted of PC 422(a), the defendant could suffer and of the following penalties: criminal protective orders, restitution, fines and fees, enhanced penalties for subsequent crimes, denial or entry into the armed forces, civil lawsuits, and more.
+In addition to the punishment listed above, if convicted of PC 422(a), the defendant could suffer and of the following penalties: criminal protective orders, restitution, fines and fees, enhanced penalties for subsequent crimes, denial or entry into the armed forces, civil lawsuits, loss of firearm rights, and more.

 Defense to PC 422(a)